• Skip to main content

 The video assistant referee (VAR)

-This one of the football officials in a game that his major role is to review the decisions made by the Head Referee using a video footage and a headset.
+This one of the football officials in a game his major role is to review the decisions made by the Head Referee using video footage and a headset.

-However, Following extensive trialing in a number of major competitions, Video assistant referees (VARs) were first written into the Laws of the Game by the International Football Association Board (IFAB) in 2018.
+However, after extensive trialling in several major competitions, Video assistant referees (VARs) were first written into the Laws of the Game by the International Football Association Board (IFAB) in 2018.

 Apart from his major role, he performs other duties which help in improving the game.
 These roles include: